Art of Memory: Life before 1948

-6 December 2014
+6 - 31 DECEMBER 2014

 “These intimate mementos of a past irrevocably lost circulate among us, like genealogies and fables of a wandering singer of tales.
 Photographs, dresses, objects severed from their original locale…Much reproduced, enlarged, thematized, embroidered and passed around, they are strands in the web of affiliations we Palestinians use to tie ourselves to our identity and each other.”

-The artist makes it impossible for us to forget, through revisiting these photographs through his art works that these people, who pose in the paintings, looking at us with their vacant gazes are forever lost to us, departed in death or transformed now with age, The works serve to freeze time, while reminding us that: “Photography is the mirror, more faithful than any actual mirror, in which we witness at every age, our own aging.
-The actual mirror accompanies us through time, thoughtfully and treacherously; it changes with us, so that we appear not to change.”
+The artist makes it impossible for us to forget, through revisiting these photographs through his artworks, that these people, who pose in the paintings, looking at us with their vacant gazes, are forever lost to us, departed in death or transformed now with age, The works serve to freeze time, while reminding us that: “Photography is the mirror, more faithful than any actual mirror, in which we witness at every age, our own aging.
+The actual mirror accompanies us through time, thoughtfully and treacherously; it changes with us so that we appear not to change.”

 Art of Memory life before 1948 Nabil Anani Palestinian Art Nabil Anani Palestinian Art Art of Memory life before 1948